cjc/fuzzydunlop/readme.md

 ##Audio Alarms

-Easily trigger and stop audio alarms based on sounds referenced in your page's <head>
+Easily trigger and stop audio alarms based on sounds referenced in your page's &lt;head&gt;

 ```
 <head>